-The package index, defined in the SCA BB service configuration, is used to reference entries in packageTable and packageServiceTable (part of the packageGrp).
+The package index, defined in a SCA BB service configuration, is used to reference entries in packageTable and packageServiceTable (part of the packageGrp).
 As with serviceIndex the value assigned to packageIndex must be one greater than the package index in the service configuration.

-OL-8410-02 GL-5-19 To identify or change the index of a package, go to the Advanced tab of the Package Settings dialog box in the Console (see the Using the Service Configuration Editor: Traffic Control chapter in the Cisco Service Control Application for Broadband User Guide).
-For example, to reference the Default Package (which has a package index of 0) in the MIB, a packageIndex of 1 (= 0 + 1) must be used.
+To identify or change the index of a package, go to the Advanced tab of the Package Settings dialog box in the Console (see the "Using the Service Configuration Editor: Traffic Control" chapter of the Cisco Service Control Application for Broadband User Guide).
+For example, to reference the default package (which has a package index of 0) in the MIB, a packageIndex of 1 (= 0 + 1) must be used.